-At December 31, 2019, SaskCentral has a 45.45% (2018 - 45.45%) interest in SEF JV, which was created to undertake and carry out the investment and deployment of capital to small and mid-sized businesses in Saskatchewan requiring less than \$1 million in capital.
-SEF JV's principal place of business is Regina, Saskatchewan.
+At December 31, 2020, SaskCentral has a nil (2019 - 45.45%) interest in SEF JV, which was created to undertake and carry out the investment and deployment of capital to small and mid-sized businesses in Saskatchewan requiring less than \$1 million in capital.
+On June 30, 2020, SEF JV was dissolved.
+As part of the dissolution, a final payment of \$170 was issued to SaskCentral, which resulted in \$nil gain or loss.
+SEF JV's principal place of business was Regina, Saskatchewan.

-SaskCentral owns SEF JV through its 100% (2018-100%) ownership of the partnership units of CUVentures LP.
-Through its 100% ownership of CUVentures Inc., SaskCentral has control over CUVentures LP.
-CUVentures LP's principal place of business is Regina, Saskatchewan.
+Effective December 15, 2020, CUVentures LP and CUVentures Inc. have been dissolved.
+Prior to dissolution of CUVentures LP and CUVentures Inc., SaskCentral owned SEF JV through its 100% (2019- 100%) ownership of the partnership units of CUVentures LP.
+Through its 100% ownership of CUVentures Inc., SaskCentral had control over CUVentures LP.
+CUVentures LP's principal place of business was Regina, Saskatchewan